-As the economic situation improves, Berry says all of the Nebraska plants plan to come back online.
+As the economic situation improved, Berry says all but two Nebraska plants have come back online.

-The bottom line: In order for the industry to recover from this, Cooper says the economy has to reopen.
+The bottom line remains the same as it did months ago: In order for the industry to recover from this, Cooper says the economy has to reopen.
 “People have to get back on the roads.
 People have to go back to their office buildings.
 Kids have to go back to school.
 There’s really no other way out of this box.”

-Switching an animal’s diet couldn’t come at a worse time as the cattle market continues to fall apart.
-“The futures prices are well below where they were prior to COVID-19, and they weren’t good at that point, either,” Robinson says.
+Switching an animal’s diet couldn’t have come at a worse time as the cattle market continued to fall apart.
+“The futures prices were well below where they were prior to COVID-19, and they weren’t good at that point, either,” Robinson says.